rh-openshift-ansible-better-together/dev-track/README.md

 ## 4 Write the Ansible Operator
 Time to get a little more hands-on.
 We've left several placeholders throughout the operator for you to write some Ansible.
 Let's walk through the changes you'll have to make to allow the operator to be fully functional.

+Each VM has the `vi` editor installed.
+We also provide the complete files under `$LAB/answers` for you to copy at the end of each section.

 ### 4.1 Finish the `mysql` Role
 View the `main.yml` tasks file under the `mysql` role:
 ```bash